synadia-io/testing.java/README.md

     | Failground | t3.xlarge | Ubuntu 24.04.2 LTS  | 16              | Up to 5                       |
     | Client     | t3.large  | Amazon Linux 2023   | 8               | Up to 5                       |

-The instances/processes are as follows:
+The instances/processes are as follows.
+(The clients notes have links to code.)

 #### Failground Instance
 The Failground setup running mayhem.
 Mayhem automatically kills and restarts servers periodically.